-- It is used to treat a many fungal infections.
+- It is used to treat fungal infections.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Signs of low potassium levels like muscle pain or weakness, muscle cramps, or a heartbeat that does not feel normal.